There's nothing worse then a rice fail so learn how to troubleshoot an array of common rice problems and how to correct them.

 If it's just rice that's slightly on the wet side then you can absorb the excess water and bring your recipe back to life using the following technique.

-- If rice is sitting in a pool of water, simply drain off the excess liquid (use the lid to allow a small amount of liquid escape the pot so the entire content doesn’t fall out).
+- If the rice is sitting in a pool of water, simply drain off the excess liquid (use the lid to allow a small amount of liquid escape the pot so the entire content doesn't fall out).

 - Return the pot to the stove, on low heat allow the water to evaporate the excess moisture.